mintlayer/mintlayer-core/wasm-wrappers/WASM-API.md

 Note that the pool id is mandated to be taken from the hash of the first input.
 It is not arbitrary.

+### Function: `fungible_token_issuance_fee`

+Returns the fee that needs to be paid by a transaction for issuing a new fungible token

+### Function: `nft_issuance_fee`

+Given the current block height and a network type (mainnet, testnet, etc), this will return the fee that needs to be paid by a transaction for issuing a new NFT The current block height information is used in case a network upgrade changed the value.

+### Function: `token_supply_change_fee`

+Given the current block height and a network type (mainnet, testnet, etc), this will return the fee that needs to be paid by a transaction for changing the total supply of a token by either minting or unminting tokens
+The current block height information is used in case a network upgrade changed the value.

+### Function: `token_freeze_fee`

+Given the current block height and a network type (mainnet, testnet, etc), this will return the fee that needs to be paid by a transaction for freezing/unfreezing a token The current block height information is used in case a network upgrade changed the value.

+### Function: `token_change_authority_fee`

+Given the current block height and a network type (mainnet, testnet, etc), this will return the fee that needs to be paid by a transaction for changing the authority of a token The current block height information is used in case a network upgrade changed the value.

 ### Function: `encode_output_issue_fungible_token`

 Given the parameters needed to issue a fungible token, and a network type (mainnet, testnet, etc), this function creates an output that issues that token.

+### Function: `encode_output_issue_nft`

+Given the parameters needed to issue an NFT, and a network type (mainnet, testnet, etc), this function creates an output that issues that NFT.

 ### Function: `encode_output_data_deposit`